Dr. Pepper Commercial: Lil’ Sweet Causes Social Media Uproar But Is It Disrespectful?

 — Merdies Hayes (@mrhayes1029) January 15, 2017

-As you can see, the Dr. Pepper commercial featuring Lil’ Sweet is gaining a lot of traction, which is generally good.
+As you can see, the diet Dr. Pepper commercial featuring Lil’ Sweet is gaining a lot of traction, which is generally good.
 However, many people seem absolutely disgusted that Lil’ Sweet’s resemblance to Prince is so obvious.
 Several people have said that airing the commercial after Prince passed away is in poor taste.
-What some people don’t seem to realize

 What some may not realize is that the Lil’ Sweet character was created long before Prince’s untimely death.
-That said, many people feel that Lil’ Sweet shouldn’t be a Dr. Pepper staple anymore out of respect.
+That said, many people still feel that Lil’ Sweet shouldn’t be a Dr. Pepper staple anymore, out of respect.

-On the flip side, the Dr. Pepper commercial starring Lil’ Sweet is entertaining plenty of other people and isn’t causing any kind of commotion.
+On the flip side, the diet Dr. Pepper commercial starring Lil’ Sweet is entertaining plenty of other people and isn’t causing any kind of commotion for them.
 Several people have actually weighed in and told of their enjoyment of Lil’ Sweet and the new commercial, which you can watch below.

-After watching the Dr. Pepper Lil’ Sweet commercial, which side of the issue are you falling on?
+After watching the diet Dr. Pepper Lil’ Sweet commercial, which side of the issue are you falling on?
 Do you think that Dr. Pepper should discontinue airing these commercials out of respect for Prince and his family, friends, and fans?
-Or, do you think that the commercials are entertaining and that Lil’ Sweet is a fun character that does his job of promoting the Diet Dr. Pepper brand?
+Or, do you think that the commercial is entertaining and that Lil’ Sweet is a fun character that does his job of promoting diet Dr. Pepper?

 #IdolFinale – Why is no one talking about the most successful Idol yet: Justin Guarini, now Dr. Pepper’s Lil’ Sweet? pic.twitter.com/s315zncNEp